-These items are relevant to the draft Rule because the draft Rule relates to the regulation of revenues that can be earned by the DNSPs under the economic framework and the mechanisms or methodologies to be applied or determined by the AER in exercising or performing its economic regulatory function relating to the making of a distribution determination.
+These items are relevant to the Rule as made because the Rule as made relates to the regulation of revenues that can be earned by the DNSPs under the economic framework and the mechanisms or methodologies to be applied or determined by the AER in exercising or performing its economic regulatory function relating to the making of a distribution determination.
 The DMIS forms part of the distribution determination.